Lane Thomas Player Props: Nationals vs. Braves

 Lane Thomas At The Plate

-- Thomas has 67 hits, which is tops among Washington hitters this season, while batting .280 with 22 extra-base hits.
+- Thomas has 69 hits, which is best among Washington hitters this season, while batting .284 with 24 extra-base hits.

-- Among qualified hitters, he ranks 33rd in batting average, while his on-base percentage ranks 79th and he is 64th in slugging.
+- Among qualified batters, he ranks 31st in batting average, while his on-base percentage ranks 75th and he is 53rd in slugging.

-- Thomas is batting .250 with one homer during his last outings and is riding a four-game hitting streak.
+- Thomas enters this game on a five-game hitting streak.
+In his last games, he's hitting .350 with one homer.

-- Thomas has picked up a hit in 77.0% of his 61 games this season, with multiple hits in 24.6% of them.
+- In 77.4% of his 62 games this season, Thomas has picked up at least one hit.
+He's also had 16 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.